 \section{Controllability results}

-In this section we are interested to prove the exact controllability for the following nonlinear system where $f$ and $h$ are control functions.
-Before to present the result for this system, we first need to prove the result for the linear system associated to \eqref{prob-contr},
+In this section, we are interested to prove the exact controllability for the following nonlinear system where $f$ and $h$ are control functions.
+Before presenting the result for this system, we first need to prove the result for the linear system associated with \eqref{prob-contr},

 In both cases we take $f$ and $h$ with a special form, that is,

 with $a$ and $G$ satisfying \eqref{Def-a} and \eqref{Def-G}, respectively, and $h_{1},h_{2}$ in some appropriated space.